 If you were getting Partner Allowance before that date, you must still qualify by meeting the income and assets test.

 Eligibility & payment rates

-An income test and an assets test are used to work out your payment rate.
+Income and assets tests are used to work out your payment rate.
 The test resulting in the lowest payment rate will apply.

 Property and items you or your partner own or have an interest in, including assets held outside Australia, can affect your payment.

 Your eligibility and the amount you’re paid can be affected by many things.